elipousson/presentations/2016-06-28-explore-101-writing.md

 ### Quaintness

-"There wasn’t anything quaint about the pilgrims.
-The past wasn’t simpler than the present.
+"There wasn't anything quaint about the pilgrims.
+The past wasn't simpler than the present.
 People were not kinder or dumber or gentler than they are now.
-At the same time, don’t lapse into a progressive interpretation of history.
-Things don’t always get better over time."
+At the same time, don't lapse into a progressive interpretation of history.
+Things don't always get better over time."

 Note: